Seby Zavala Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.24 team ERA ranks 16th across all league pitching staffs.
+- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.

-- Rangers pitchers combine to give up 121 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- The Rangers have a 4.20 team ERA that ranks 16th among all league pitching staffs.

-- The left-hander's last time out came on Thursday against the Houston Astros, when he went five innings, surrendering three earned runs while allowing four hits.
+- Rangers pitchers combine to rank 13th in baseball in home runs surrendered (121 total, 1.1 per game).

-- In 20 games this season, the 32-year-old has a 4.62 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .244 to his opponents.
+- His most recent appearance was on Saturday against the San Diego Padres, when the righty went five innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.